valentingol/gan-face-editing/README.md

 The original dataset of the competition is available here: [drive dataset](https://drive.google.com/drive/folders/1-R1863MV8CuCjmycsLy05Uc6bdkWfuOP?usp=sharing)

 Unzip the content in a folde called `data/face_challenge`.

+By default, a depth estimation is performed to correct artefacts of the backgrounds.
+You need download the model for depth estimation here: [download](https://drive.google.com/file/d/1vnuhoMc6caF-buQQ4hK0CeiMk9SjwB-G/view) and put it on `postprocess/depth_segmentation/model/`.

 ### Compute latent space of images